Tinkerforge/doc/en/source/Hardware/Bricklets/Motion_Detector.rst

 If motion is detected the sensor enters the "motion detected" state and stays in this state as long as there is continuous motion.
-After no motion is detected anymore the sensor stays in the "motion detected" state for theduration of the delay time.
+After no motion is detected anymore the sensor stays in the "motion detected" state for the duration of the delay time.
 If no motion is detected during the delay time then the sensor enters the "no motion detected" state.
 But if motion is detected during the delay time then it stays in the "motion detected" state.
 This means the sensor